-The completed Application for Graduation is submitted to the Milken Institute SPH Office of Student Affairs -Student Records or email gwsphrecords@gwu.edu.
+The completed Application for Graduation is submitted to the Milken Institute SPH Office of Student Affairs - Student Records or email gwsphrecords@gwu.edu.
 Students are advised to keep a copy of the form for their records.

-- Deadlines for submission are noted on the Application for Graduation. • - Students planning to submit an Application for Graduation should contact their advisor/department Revised August 2023
+- Deadlines for submission are noted on the Application for Graduation. - Students planning to submit an Application for Graduation should contact their advisor/department

-• Once the Application for Graduation has been submitted, students will be contacted by Milken Institute SPH Student Records department with a checklist of items that need to be completed.
+- program director well in advance (at the latest during the prior semester) to review transcripts ensuring that all graduation requirements have been met.
+This includes confirming program requirements have been completed and all grades have been submitted. - Once the Application for Graduation has been submitted, students will be contacted by Milken Institute SPH Student Records department with a checklist of items that need to be completed.